-Providing Legal Protection for Domestic Violence Victims and Vigorous Criminal Defense for the Accused
+Providing Legal Protection for Domestic Violence Victims and Criminal Defense for the Falsely Accused

 Domestic violence is an extremely serious matter and what happens in the heat of the moment can have a lasting impact on the lives of those involved.
 Victims may desperately fear for their safety or lives, while those facing domestic abuse allegations stand to lose their reputation, career, family, friends, freedom, and even the right to own or possess a firearm.
 As a result, if you're embroiled in an Oklahoma domestic violence case, you're going to need high-quality legal representation and support.
 Thankfully, you've come to the right firm.

-At the Law Office of Aaron D. Bundy, PLC, we understand what's at stake and fight hard to ensure you receive the justice you deserve.
+At the Bundy Law Office, our family lawyers understand what's at stake and fight hard to ensure you receive the justice you deserve.
 Need to petition the civil court to grant—or extend—a protective order against your abuser?
 We can help.
 Arrested for or charged with domestic assault and battery (or a related crime against a family or household member or dating partner)?
 Whether you've been falsely accused or made a grave mistake, our accomplished legal team can investigate the facts of your case and provide a robust criminal defense.
 Here's what you need to know.

 Oklahoma Protective Orders